hpl002/Masters_Public/readme.md

 ### More Process Mining fundamentals
 #### Petri nets
-*A **Petri net** is a dynamic structure and a simple process modeling language that allow for the modeling of concurrency [Process Mining: Discovery, Conformance and Enhancement of Business Processes](./resources/literature/2011_Book_ProcessMining.pdf).
+A **Petri net** is a dynamic structure and a simple process modeling language that allow for the modeling of concurrency [Process Mining: Discovery, Conformance and Enhancement of Business Processes](./resources/literature/2011_Book_ProcessMining.pdf).
 Concurrency is a fundamental problem within computer science can be understood as a system containing multiple processes that are all executing at the same time, this is not to be confused with paralellism.
 Given a number of processes that all need to execute some computation and given a system with a single computational unit then theres is a natural contention for this resource.
 Who and what gets to access the resource, and what determines the ordering?
 Through complex scheduling and concurrency these processes are allowed access to the computational unit to perform their operation.
 This also implies nondeterministic exexution unless a specific policy has been defined.

 While petri nets are visually simple they are executable and can be used in many analytical techniques.
 Petri nets have exact mathematical semantics and a well developed methemetical theory for process analysis, this inturn has led to the development of different extensions that enhance the standard petri net to solve some specific problem such as the colored petri net and the workflow net.
 However, standard petri nets or closely related derivatices such as the workflow net are commonly used to describe processes and therby also common artefacts in process mining projects and research.
-A petri net can formally be described as a *biparte graph* consisting of *places* and *transitions* [Process Mining: Discovery, Conformance and Enhancement of Business Processes](./resources/literature/2011_Book_ProcessMining.pdf).
+A petri net can formally be described as a biparte graph consisting of places and transitions [Process Mining: Discovery, Conformance and Enhancement of Business Processes](./resources/literature/2011_Book_ProcessMining.pdf).
 Petri nets are static in that their structure is constant, but dynamic in that they allow for everchanging markings.
-A marking is a term used to describe the current state of all tokens on the graph, otherwise known as a multi-set. *Tokens* are used to mark the current state and can traverse along the arcs in the graph from place to place.
+A marking is a term used to describe the current state of all tokens on the graph, otherwise known as a multi-set.
+Tokens are used to mark the current state and can traverse along the arcs in the graph from place to place.
 Tokens are passed purely from a place to the next via transitions.
 Transitions are purely intermediaries and cannot hold tokens, i.e states.
-However, transitions can employ rules that govern wether a token can flow through it or not, this is often described as *firing rules*.
+However, transitions can employ rules that govern wether a token can flow through it or not, this is often described as firing rules.
 A transitions is said to fire a token when it consumes a token from each its inputs and produces one for each of its outputs.

 ![](./resources/simpleSplitsAndJoins.svg)
 >Simple petri net illustrating the different splits and firing rules.